 Quitting a job professionally requires a formal resignation, a complete notice period, and a constructive exit interview.

 I measure a successful resignation by two outcomes: a positive reference and an intact professional network.
 The steps to quit a job professionally — from resignation letter to exit interview — determine both outcomes.
-A structured, respectful departure keeps professional relationships active and employable references accessible for the next 10 to 15 years of a career.
+A structured, respectful departure keeps professional relationships active and references accessible for the next 10 to 15 years of a career.

 - Resign in person before submitting a written resignation letter.